dimikara/Arcade-Game/README.md

 **INSTRUCTIONS**

-- In order to play the game click this [link](https://dimikara.github.io/Arcade-Game/) or double-click the *ìndex.html* file.
+- In order to play the game click this [link](https://dimikara.github.io/Arcade-Game/) or copy/clone all the files in your computer and double-click the *ìndex.html* file.
 - The player can move left, right, up and down.
 The movement of the player is done with the four **arrows keys** (up, down, left, right) or the correspondent letters W, S, A, D. The enemies (bugs) move in varying speeds on the paved block portion of the scene.
 - The player must reach the water **without colliding** into any of the bugs.
 - The player starts with **3 points** & **5 lives**.